stmuk/goblog1/README.md

 tech conference food (London Go Conference I'm thinking of you!)  although oddly there were no paper plates so one had to balance mini-pizza on tissue paper.
-Sadly Sue got quite angry about the toilet facilities for women and I learnt that in the entire building only one toilet cubical downstairs was available for women (and shared with disabled!).
+Sadly Sue got quite angry about the toilet facilities for women and I learnt that in the entire building only one toilet cubicle downstairs was available for women (and shared with disabled!).
 But over all I thought the conference organisation was well above average (and I've been to many tech conferences).
 Many of us, including myself, had our photos taken with "Le